Presto Studios: Beneath

 Beneath is a third-person action-adventure game developed by Presto Studios that was scheduled to be published by Activision in 1999, but was cancelled.

 In 1906, Jack Wells travels to the Arctic in search of his father, who has gone missing on an archeological expedition.
 The exploration leads underground into a vast subterranean world.
+The gameplay involved around rock climbing.

 The 3D game engine was to feature 16-bit graphics and hardware acceleration.